rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 NOTE: we will use the SaaS option, Quay.io in this blog post but it's totally possible to reproduce this demo in the non SaaS Quay.

 * [StackRox](https://github.com/StackRox/StackRox): StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment.
-Red Hat offers their supported product based in StackRox, [Red Hat Advanced Security for Kubernetes](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).
+Red Hat offers their supported product based on StackRox, [Red Hat Advanced Security for Kubernetes](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).

 On the other hand, ArgoCD / OpenShift GitOps and Tekton Pipelines / OpenShift Pipelines will be also used in this demo as we did in the previous examples.

 [![](/images/sign-acs0.png "sign-acs0.png")]({{site.url}}/images/sign-acs0.png)

-Finally all the files and code used in the demo is available in the [K8S sign-acs repository](https://github.com/rcarrata/ocp4-network-security/tree/sign-acs/sign-images).
+Finally all the files and code used in the demo are available in the [K8S sign-acs repository](https://github.com/rcarrata/ocp4-network-security/tree/sign-acs/sign-images).

-NOTE: All the demo will be deployed in an OpenShift 4 cluster, but also vanilla K8S can be used, using OLM and modifying the namespaces used.
+NOTE: All the demo will be deployed in an OpenShift 4 cluster, but also vanilla K8S can be used, using OLM by modifying the namespaces used.

 ## 2. Installing ArgoCD and Tekton